 Celebrating 900 years of being a City.

 The modern-day Edinburgh Riding of the Marches event has always strived to reflect our Capital’s gathering of its citizens to protect the foundations for those who made it their home.
-What better way to celebrate its 900th year as a City, than to put our citizens at the forefront of the stage, as we celebrate our present-day communities who are building the future of Edinburgh for generations to come.
+What better way to celebrate its 900th year as a City, than to put our citizens at the forefront of the stage, as we celebrated our present-day communities who are building the future of Edinburgh for generations to come.

 In 1124 King David I created the Royal Burgh of Edinburgh, one of the oldest in Scotland.